Skip to Content

 Wildlife Highlights

 The Kwando River teems with hippo and crocodile, and spotted-necked otter are often observed as well.
-Night drives are part of the daily program in Kwando Concession, and some of the species that might be seen are springhare, bush baby, Selous' mongoose, genet, porcupine and aardwolf.
+The concession is also considered a good place to see big cats (although you need to be lucky to see cheetah) and wild dogs.
+Night drives are part of the program in Kwando, and some of the species that might be seen are springhare, bush baby, Selous' mongoose, genet, porcupine and, if you’re fortunate, aardwolf.

 Best Time for Wildlife Viewing